perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Where do the first two pointers get assigned?
 In lines 30 and 32, with Ke$ha's favorite function, [strtok](http://www.cplusplus.com/reference/cstring/strtok/).
 While my first instinct was to look there for vulnerabilities, that would be a rookie mistake.
 Clearly the first thing any good vulnerability researcher would do at this situation is put on [TikTok](https://www.youtube.com/watch?v=iP6XpLQM2Cs) by Ke$ha.

-Now that I was appropriately in the zone, I could look at the strtoks.
+Now that we are appropriately in the zone, we can look at the strtoks.
 Obviously in real life, it took some time to find the bug, so let's fast forward to probably the 10th round of TikTok, at which point I felt the need to change [songs](https://www.youtube.com/watch?v=1yYV9-KoSUM).
 The first strtok scans the song_file_path to find a token ending in `/` character.
 Once done, it replaces that with a null byte, and returns a pointer to the beginning of the token.
 The second strtok starts at the byte afterwhich the last strtok call left off, so in this case the beginning of our song name, and scans until it finds a '.' character, at which point it replaces that '.' with a nullbyte and returns a pointer to the beginning of the song name.

 This is all just a very verbose way of saying that it parses the parent directory and song name into seperate strings, stripping off the '/' and '.txt'. i.e.
 `songs[i].song_file_path = "Animal/tiktok.txt"` will become `songs[i].song_file_path = "Animal<0x00>tiktok<0x00>txt"`